csariyildiz/csariyildiz.github.io/_posts/2023-07-11-a-sample-cli-for-powershell-scripts.md

 If you're seeking a convenient and user-friendly solution to manage your PowerShell commands, this script provides an ideal command line interface.
 It offers a user-friendly menu system that simplifies the execution of functions and makes your PowerShell tasks easy to manage.

-As an alternative to complexities of command syntax it has the convenient menu-driven approach to enhance your overall PowerShell experience.
+As an alternative to complexities of command syntax this convenient approach might enhance your PowerShell user experience.
-We know from various examples that such interfaces, despite their modest appearance, can be extremely effective and successful in some cases.
+We know from various examples that such interfaces in NodeJS apps.
+And despite their modest appearance, they can be extremely effective and successful in some cases.

 Tested on `Windows 10 Enterprise` with `PSVersion 5.1.19041.3031`, this script provides a reliable and efficient solution for managing your commands.